aiassistantnews/aiassistantnews.github.io/_posts/2024-12-19-seagate-hamr-hard-drive-revolution-8421.md

 ---
 layout: post
-title: Seagate Unveils Its Groundbreaking HAMR-Based Hard Drive: A New Era in Storage
+title: Seagate Unveils Its Groundbreaking HAMR-Based Hard Drive - A New Era in Storage
 description: Seagate is set to revolutionize data storage with its first HAMR (Heat-Assisted Magnetic Recording) hard drive, promising unprecedented storage capacities and performance.
 date: 2024-12-19
 author: Peter Schmidt
-categories: [No-category]
-tags: [untagged]
 image: /assets/images/2024-12-19-seagate-hamr-hard-drive-revolution-8421.webp
 ---
 Seagate Unveils Its Groundbreaking HAMR-Based Hard Drive: A New Era in Storage